Benchmarking ECG FMs: A Reality Check Across Clinical Tasks: Results

 \subsection{Supervised baselines}

-\heading{Supervised baseline vs. literature} Our supervised baseline performs on par with or surpasses the literature results.
-The S4-based model achieves AUROCs of 0.941 (vs. 0.9417 \citep{mehari2023towards}) on PTB-XL, 0.908 (vs. 0.843 \citep{Strodthoff2024}) for cardiac discharge, 0.849 (vs. 0.764 \citep{Strodthoff2024}) for non-cardiac discharge, 0.863 (vs. 0.752 \citep{Alcaraz2025mdsed}) for clinical deterioration, 0.747 (vs. 0.746 \citep{Alcaraz2025mdsed}) for ICU admission, and 0.874 (vs. 0.816 \citep{Alcaraz2025mdsed}) for mortality.
+\heading{Supervised baseline vs.\ literature} Our supervised baseline performs on par with or surpasses the literature results.
+The S4-based model achieves AUROCs of 0.941 (vs.\ 0.9417 \citep{mehari2023towards}) on PTB-XL, 0.908 (vs.\ 0.843 \citep{Strodthoff2024}) for cardiac discharge, 0.849 (vs.\ 0.764 \citep{Strodthoff2024}) for non-cardiac discharge, 0.863 (vs.\ 0.752 \citep{Alcaraz2025mdsed}) for clinical deterioration, 0.747 (vs.\ 0.746 \citep{Alcaraz2025mdsed}) for ICU admission, and 0.874 (vs.\ 0.816 \citep{Alcaraz2025mdsed}) for mortality.
 Improvements on MIMIC-based tasks (except for ICU) are attributed to the multi-task training objective.

-\heading{Impact of model architecture} We also compare the supervised S4 model to the convolutional Net1D backbone used in ECGFounder, omitting supervised transformers, due to poor performance.
-Table~\ref{tab:finetuning_result} summarizes numerical results, and Table~\ref{tab:detailed_ranking_table} shows statistically significant rankings: S4 consistently ranks first, while Net1D typically ranks at least four places lower.
-Although the backbone comparison was not the main goal, these results support the literature findings that CNNs are suboptimal for physiological time series \citep{Strodthoff2024}.
+\heading{Impact of model architecture} We also compare the supervised S4 model with the convolutional Net1D backbone used in ECGFounder, excluding supervised transformers due to their poor performance.
+Table~\ref{tab:finetuning_result} reports numerical results, and Table~\ref{tab:detailed_ranking_table} provides statistically significant rankings: S4 ranks first across tasks, while Net1D is typically four or more positions lower.
+Although not our primary focus, this backbone comparison reinforces prior findings that CNNs are suboptimal for physiological time series \citep{Strodthoff2024}.

-\subsubsection{Finetuning}
+\subsection{Finetuning}